-The Two important parts of the Pi network are the Pi Mainnet and Pi Testnet.
+The two important parts of the Pi network are the Pi Mainnet and the Pi Testnet.
 Both are essential for users and investors.
 Understanding how they work helps you stay updated on the Pi Network’s progress.
 Let’s break it down in easy terms.

 Do you know As of January 2024, there were approximately 9,024 cryptocurrencies in existence.